 Floor meetings occur on a regular basis in the residence halls and are designed to disseminate important information, as well as provide opportunity for building community among residents of individual floors.
 The Resident Assistant and Associate Resident Assistant generally lead the floor meetings.
 Because of the important role that these meetings have in the life of the floor, residents are required to attend.
 Dates are published well in advance so students can arrange their schedules.
 Employment is not an excused absence.
-If a student is unable to attend a floor meeting due to fulfilling the requirements of their field of study (i.e. student teaching, field experience, or a required internship), the student is responsible for contacting their RD for approval and for scheduling a meeting with their RA within one week of the scheduled floor meeting.
-If a student has extenuating circumstances that prohibit them from attending the floor meeting they must have prior approval from their Residence Director at least 24 hours in advance.
+If a student is unable to attend a floor meeting due to fulfilling the requirements of their field of study (i.e. student teaching, field experience, or a required internship), the student is responsible for contacting their RA for approval and for scheduling a make-up meeting during their RA's floor hours within one week of the scheduled floor meeting.
+If a student has extenuating circumstances that prohibit them from attending the floor meeting they must have prior approval from their RA at least 24 hours in advance.
 Failure to do so will result in a fine.
 Second offense is a larger fine.
 Repeated failure to attend floor meetings can result in a loss of visitation privileges and other disciplinary actions as determined by the Student Life Office.
+For information on submitting an appeal, see "Appeal Process" under the Disciplinary Process section of the Student Handbook/pg.
+25.